"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Photo courtesy: withclarity.com

-Twenty or more years ago, fluorescent diamonds in near colourless (I-M) (read lower colour grades) attracted decent premiums over non-fluorescent diamonds, mainly in Asian and US markets.
-Because these diamonds looked whiter than their non-fluorescent counterparts.
-And more so because the manner in which fluorescence enhanced their face-up colour made them unique!
-Unfortunately, over the past 15-18 years, things have changed with the internet hastening the spread of incomplete knowledge, thus forcing the market to discount fluorescence in all colours grades.
-Today the common wisdom is “higher the colour, the more fluorescence negatively affects price”.
+Twenty or more years ago, fluorescent diamonds in near colourless (I-M) (read lower colour) grades attracted decent premiums over non-fluorescent diamonds, mainly in Asian and US markets.
+These diamonds looked whiter than their non-fluorescent counterparts primarily because fluorescence enhanced their face-up colour.

-I hope by now you have some clarity on the complexities of fluorescence in diamonds and are able to appreciate the role of the high street retail jeweller.
-Online bargains are plenty to be had, but don’t let price and slick marketing be the main influencing factor in your buying decision.
+I hope by now you have some clarity on the complexities of fluorescence in diamonds and can better appreciate the role of a brick and mortar retail jeweller.
+Online bargains are plenty to be had, but don’t let price and slick marketing be the main influencing factors in your buying decision.
 The jewellery professional can help you make the right decision and save you money in the long run.

 I leave you to draw your own final conclusions, but one thing should by now be clear - there is no one right or wrong answer to the many mysteries of fluorescence.
 And fluorescence can have all three effects on a diamond - good, bad and ugly.